gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 -   `npm run backstop-reference-nobuild` - take reference screenshots for all new scenarios for existing stories
 -   `npm run backstop-approve` - update screenshots that differ from reference

-Note: the 'backstop' commands do not trigger `build-storybook` script except for `npm run backstop-reference`.
+> Note: the 'backstop' commands do not trigger `build-storybook` script except for `npm run backstop-reference`.
-Also remember: backstop can run in incremental mode and can filter test scenarios to exercise.
-To run specific scenarios, pass a `--filter=<scenarioLabelRegex>` argument (case sensitive).
+> Also remember: backstop can run in incremental mode and can filter test scenarios to exercise.
+To run specific
+> scenarios, pass a `--filter=<scenarioLabelRegex>` argument (case sensitive).

+It is possible to override default Backstop concurrency settings using environment variables:

+-   `BACKSTOP_CAPTURE_LIMIT` - will be used to set Backstop's asyncCaptureLimit option; default is 6.
+    When tweaking this, we have found that setting the value to number of (CPU threads - 1 or 2) leads to saturation of cores without flaky-ness.
+-   `BACKSTOP_COMPARE_LIMIT` - will be used to set Backstop's asyncCompareLimit option; default is 50 When tweaking this, we have found that setting the value to number > 50 makes backstop crash badly at the very end.
+Since the comparison is done at the end and is pretty fast anyway, tweaking this option is usually not needed.

 ## Technical Funny Stuff